Table of Contents Hide

 Mississippi has the lowest income in the United States of America.
 The median income is $45,081

-Many persons wonder if there are poor people living in the United States and are keen to know which state in the country is the poorest.
-To find out for yourself, we have outlined below the Poorest States in the US 2021 for your perusal.
+Many people wonder if there are poor people living in the United States and are keen to know which state in the country is the poorest.
+To find out for yourself, we have outlined below the Poorest States in the US 2022 for your perusal.

 Here are the 10 poorest states with the lowest household income:

 - Kentucky ($46,535 )